pragdave/codekata/source/_posts/2013-12-30-kata-kumite-koan-and-dreyfus.markdown

 categories:
 ---

-A week or so ago I posted a piece called CodeKata, suggesting that as developers we need to spend more time just practicing: writing throwaway code just to get the experience of writing it.
+A week or so ago posted [a piece](/kata/codekata-how-it-started/) called CodeKata, suggesting that as developers we need to spend more time just practicing: writing throwaway code just to get the experience of writing it.
 I followed this up with a first exercise, an experiment in supermarket pricing.